inc2734/smart-custom-fields/readme.txt

 = 1.2.0 =
 * refactoring.
 A lot of changes in all.
 * Renewd the Smart_Custom_Fields_Field_Base.
 * Add filter hook smart-cf-register-fields.
-If You use this hook, you can define custom fields in the code.
+If You use this hook, you can define custom fields by the code.

 = 1.1.3 =
 * Change method SCF::get_field to SCF::get_value_by_field